menu

 Capitol Hill Southeast is a densely urban neighborhood (based on population density) located in Denver, Colorado.

-Capitol Hill Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Capitol Hill Southeast real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Capitol Hill Southeast neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics